2017–18 NFL playoffs: NFC: New Orleans Saints 31, Carolina Panthers 26

 The Panthers continued to chip away at their deficit with their first drive of the second half, as they moved the ball 64 yards in nine plays on a possession that featured a 29-yard run by Jonathan Stewart.
 Gano finished the drive with his fourth field goal, making the score 21–12.
 But New Orleans was able to respond, with Ginn catching two passes for 30 yards on a 36-yard drive that ended with Wil Lutz kicking a 57-yard field goal, bringing their lead back up to 24–12.
 With less than two minutes left in the third quarter, the Panthers started a 68-yard drive in which Olsen caught three passes for 54 total yards, the last one a 14-yard touchdown catch that cut the score to 24–19.

 Following a few punts, Brees' 46-yard completion to Thomas gave the Saints a first down on the Carolina 5-yard line, where they went on to score with Kamara's 2-yard touchdown run and go up 31–19 with 5:08 left.
 However, the game was not over at this point.
 On the third play of the Panthers' next drive, Newton completed a short pass to running back Christian McCaffrey, who raced 56 yards for a touchdown, cutting the score to 31–26.
-New Orleans took the ball back and drove to a fourth-and-2 situation on the 47-yard line at the two-minute warning.
+New Orleans took the ball back and moved the ball to the 47 yard line at the two minute warning.
 Deciding to go for the first down to try to seal the game, Brees threw a pass that was intercepted by safety Mike Adams, giving the ball back to the Panthers, though Adams' decision to intercept the ball instead of batting the pass down ended up costing his team 16 yards.
 With no timeouts left and a chance to mount a game-winning drive, Carolina then drove to the Saints' 21-yard line.
-On second down, Newton was flagged for intentional grounding while throwing a pass to avoid a sack, bringing up third-and-23.
+On second down, Newton was flagged for intentional grounding while throwing a pass to avoid a sack.
 Then after an incompletion, safety Vonn Bell sacked Newton, forcing a turnover on downs with four seconds left.

 Newton finished the game 24-of-40 for 349 yards and two touchdowns, along with 37 yards on the ground.
 His top target was Olsen (eight receptions for 107 yards and a touchdown), who was one of four players in this game to have over 100 receiving yards.
 The others were McCaffrey (six for 101 yards and a touchdown), Thomas (eight receptions for 131 yards) and Ginn (four receptions for 115 yards and a touchdown).
 Brees was 23-of-33 for 376 yards with two touchdowns and one interception.
 Bell had nine tackles – seven solo – and a sack.